Our Archaeology Funding Programme

 To discuss your proposals with Historic Scotland before applying please contact the Archaeology Strategy team by e-mail on firstname.lastname@example.org

 .
 You should also consider whether the project you are applying for will require Scheduled Monument Consent.
 This should be in place before any grant can be issued, this can also be discussed with the Archaeology Strategy Team in the first instance.
-Please ensure that all relevant sections of the bid form and completed, particularly the project description.Please note that the bid form has been updated.
-Please ensure that you read the guidelines for the new form, as well as the grant conditions, thoroughly before you submit your bid.
-Continuing projects should re-submit the table in question 7.
+Please ensure that all relevant sections of the bid form are completed, particularly the project description.Please note that the bid form has been updated for 2015-16.
+Please ensure that you read the guidelines for the current form (rather than any previous version), as well as the grant conditions, thoroughly before you submit your bid.
+Continuing projects must re-submit the table in question 7.
+Do not use a previous version of the form.

 If you have any trouble editing these documents please contact us using the address above.